|

 The selected organization, site, or asset group name appears in the General filters label.

-take a few minutes.
+The Apply and sync from CIAM function forces on-demand synchronization between the legacy system and CIAM.
+This operation may take a few minutes.
 ABB recommends using this function only when you expect changes in the legacy system (e.g., Smart Sensor).
+Otherwise, you may experience an improved login performance by not requesting the synchronization.

 Note:

-The general filter function does not apply to the assets part of the powertrain, i.e., you can see all the powertrain assets
+The general filter function does not apply to the assets part of the powertrain, i.e., you can see all the powertrain assets regardless of access/filtering.

 The filter criteria can be changed in any relevant context.